 Baseball has been played at Ball State University since 1920.
-The Cardinals are members of the western division of Mid-American Conference and have captured eight division titles, four regular season titles, and one tournament title.
-There has also been three trips to the NCAA regionals in 1965, 1969, and 2006.
+The Cardinals are members of the western division of the Mid-American Conference and have captured eight division titles, four regular season titles, and one tournament title.
+There have also been three trips to the NCAA regionals in 1965, 1969, and 2006.

 A $20 million fundraising effort renovation included new dugouts, modernized press boxes, grandstands, and concession stands.
 The field has a capacity of 1,500 and has added a FieldTurf surface to the infield and outfield that allows the Cardinals to compete in nearly any weather condition.
-The locker room has also been upgraded and features individual wood lockers for each player plus a team area with large screen television and computer work station.
+The locker room has also been upgraded and features individual wood lockers for each player plus a team area with large screen television and computer workstation.

 The benefits of the new stadium help assist Ball State in recruiting as other schools in the region have also upgraded their ballparks.